-But if you know anything about TSA you know that they have a 95% failure rate with detections so I think it’s fair to say that there are much bigger issues to address related to airport security like the effectiveness of the standard screening procedures.
+But if you know anything about TSA you have have heard about the 95% failure rate with detections so I think it’s fair to say that there may be much bigger issues to address related to airport security like the effectiveness of the standard screening procedures.

 Overall, getting SSSS on your boarding pass is not the worst thing that can happen to you.